John-Abbott-College/6P3-Notes/lectures/reterminal-setup/index.md

 `sudo apt install curl`

-#### On your lab computer

-- Install on your WSL by [Following these instructions](https://tailscale.com/kb/1295/install-windows-wsl2)
-    - You can do the "Install with one command" step, OR follow the manual steps if you prefer.
-- ALSO install on the main Windows machine by [following these instructions](https://tailscale.com/kb/1022/install-windows)
-    - You may need to use elevated permissions for this, see [@nte-elevated]

-NOTE: you will probably need to also run the following command on your WSL:

-`sudo apt install curl`

-#### On your personal computer
+#### On the lab/your personal computer

-Depending on your operating system:
+Depending on the operating system:

 - Windows:
     - Install on your WSL by [Following these instructions](https://tailscale.com/kb/1295/install-windows-wsl2)
     - You can do the "Install with one command" step, OR follow the manual steps if you prefer.

-NOTE: you will probably need to also run the following command on your WSL:

-`sudo apt install curl`

 - macOS: [Follow these instructions](https://tailscale.com/kb/1016/install-mac)
 - Linux: [Follow these instructions](https://tailscale.com/kb/1031/install-linux)

-You can do the "Install with one command" step, OR follow the manual steps if you prefer.

 #### Verify your tailscale setup

-On either your lab/personal developer environment, OR your raspberry pi, run the command:
+On either your lab/personal developer environment, OR your raspberry pi, run the command: `tailscale status`

-`tailscale status`

 You should see the IP address for both your reTerminal AND your lab/personal developer environment.
 Take note of these IP addresses before moving on to the next steps.

-### Set up VNC

-In this section you will connect to the graphical desktop environment remotely using a VNC session.
-This will allow you to control the raspberry pi from your lab computer over the graphical shell of the lab computer, in addition to SSH.

-1. Once connected to the provided power cable, the reTerminal will boot and automatically login into the graphical desktop environment as the default user.

-1. The reTerminal has a touch screen which you are welcome to use for the next steps.
-    However, **I recommend plugging in your lab keyboard and/or mouse** for these next few steps. **Let me know if you need a keyboard/mouse.**

-1. Enable the VNC client in the **Raspberry Pi Configuration menu**.

-    - Click on the Raspberry Pi **icon** (top right).
-    - Select ***Preferences** > **Raspberry Pi Configuration***.
-    - Open the ***Interfaces*** tab.
-    - Enable the **VNC server** (*disabled by default).*

-1. Open a terminal on your Raspberry Pi.
-Double check your IP address using `tailscale status`

-1. At your lab computer, start the VNC Viewer client (RealVNC).
-You can run this program *without* elevated access.
-      - RealVNC is already installed on the lab computers.
-If working on a personal device, you can install it [here](https://www.realvnc.com/en/connect/download/viewer/)
-      - NOTE: you DO NOT need to make an account or sign up for RealVNC.
-There is an option to

-1. Connect to your Raspberry Pi using VNC Viewer in your lab computer.

-1. Enter the **hostname** you assigned to your Raspberry Pi in *Part 1, step 5* **or** the **IP address** you noted in step 5.

-    1. Use the username and password you configured in *Part 1, step 5*.

 ### Set up SSH

-The SSH server inside your Raspberry Pi should already be enabled by default (*from
+The SSH server inside your Raspberry Pi should already be enabled by default.
-    Part 1, step 5*).

 > To double check that the ssh server is enabled on your Pi: follow the official instructions on
 > [Setting up the SSH Server on the Raspberry Pi](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh).